Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Convergence to stationarity in terms of ink

 \section{Convergence to stationarity in terms of ink}

-In this section we will prove \lemref{chameleonmixing}, used in the proof of \lemref{kto2} (cf. \secref{proof_kto2}), in which we show that the amount of ink in the system can be used to bound the distance to the stationary distribution.
+In this section we will prove Lemma~\ref{lemchameleonmixing}, used in the proof of Lemma~\ref{lemkto2} (cf. Section~\ref{secproofkto2}), in which we show that the amount of ink in the system can be used to bound the distance to the stationary distribution.
 We start with a preliminary result on marginals.